General quantum resources providing advantages in work-extraction tasks: Certifying entanglement by one-sided device-independent work extraction tasks

+Namely, POVMs in ${\bf M}$ can be simulated by a {\em single} POVM plus some purely classical processing.
+A measurement assemblage is called {\em incompatible} if it is not compatible.} \CY{Now, suppose in a steering scenario $A$ and $B$ already share} a maximally entangled state $\ket{\Phi^+}_{AB}$. \CY{When $A$ is assigned to perform the measurement assemblage ${\bf E}$, $B$'s state assemblage ${\assem}^+({\bf E})\coloneqq\assemsigma^+_{a|x}({\bf E})$ takes the form}

-As another illustrative application of Theorem~\ref{Result:Steering}, let us relax the one-sided device-independent assumption and always consider a maximally entangled shared state between $A$ and $B$.
-Then Theorem~\ref{Result:Steering} implies that the local anomalous energy flow $E(\assem)$ is equivalent to measurement incompatibility in the system $A$.
-In a scenario where $A$ and $B$ share a maximally entangled state $\ket{\Phi^+}_{AB} = \sum_{i=0}^{d-1}(1/\sqrt{d})\ket{ii}_{AB}$, it has been proven that ${\assem}^+({\bf M})\coloneqq\{{\rm tr}_A\left[(M_{a|x}\otimes\id_B)\proj{\Phi^+}_{AB}\right]\}_{a,x}$ is steerable if and only if ${\bf M}$ is incompatible~\cite{Otfried2021Rev,UolaRMP2020}.
-Combining with Theorem~\ref{Result:Steering}, we have just proved the following result: \begin{result-coro} The measurement assemblage ${\bf M}$ is incompatible if and only if $E\left[{\assem}^+({\bf M})\right]>0$. \end{result-coro} Hence, we reveal another physical underpinning of the anomalous energy flow $E $, which are incompatible measurements in system $A$.
-At the same time, this result establishes a thermodynamic meaning for incompatible measurements.
-Hence, quantum incompatibility and entanglement can produce locally extractable energy flows that cannot be observed in any classical system.
+\CY{Crucially,} it is known that \CY{${\assem}^+({\bf E})$} is steerable {\em if and only if} \CY{${\bf E}$} is incompatible~\cite{Otfried2021Rev,UolaRMP2020}. \CY{Using this fact with} Theorem~\ref{Result:Steering} gives \begin{result-coro} The measurement assemblage \CY{${\bf E}$} is incompatible if and only if $\CY{E_{\rm anomaly}}\left[{\assem}^+(\CY{{\bf E}})\right]>0$. \end{result-coro} Hence, we reveal another physical underpinning of the anomalous energy flow $\CY{E_{\rm anomaly}}$, which are incompatible measurements in \CY{$A$'s system}.
+This result thus establishes a thermodynamic meaning for incompatible measurements---quantum incompatibility and entanglement can produce locally extractable energy flows that cannot be observed in any classical system.